JusJos/NLP-based-Fake-News-Detector/README.md

 Successfully created a Fake News Detecting Model using NLP! 🎉

-🔖 Throughout the process was able to perform various tasks:
+🔖 Throughout the process was able to perform various tasks :

 🏷 Import libraries and datasets
 🏷 Preliminary data processing